ranjeetha-virdi/cutomer-segmentation/README.md

 improve how the business sells.
 Because of this, marketing personas need to be closely aligned to those segments in order to be effective.

-The “target persona” (or “marketing persona”) is, by definition, a personification of a specific customer segment so it’s not uncommon for businesses to create several personas to match the various customer segments they’ve created.But for that to happen, a business needs a robust set of customer segments to form a customer segmentation model.
+The “target persona” (or “marketing persona”) is, by definition, a personification of a specific customer segment so it’s not uncommon for businesses to create several personas to match the various customer segments they’ve created.
+But for that to happen, a business needs a robust set of customer segments to form a customer segmentation model.

 ### Aim
 #### Group over 200,000 Instacart users based on their historic purchasing patterns.